untra/untra.github.io/_posts/2015-12-20-how-to-count-to-ten.md

 $$ \sum_{n=0}^{\infty} \frac{1}{2^n} = 2 $$

 So of course it's context sensitive.
-And the job was to count up to 10, so who cares what number we start at, right?
+And the job was to count up to ten, so who cares what number we start at, right?

 $$ 9, 10 $$